Lohner–Porsche: Development

 Too costly for popular consumption, Lohner utilised the revolutionary drivetrain technology for larger commercial vehicles.
 Lohner-Werke manufactured rear-drive double-decker buses for Berlin and front-drive fire engines for the cities of Vienna, Frankfurt, and London.
-Lohner was commissioned to build vehicles for the Austrian emperor, as well as the kings of Norway, Romania, and Sweden.
+Lohner was commissioned to build vehicles for the Austrian emperor, as well as the kings of Norway, Romania and Sweden.
 According to a biography by Andreas Stieniczka, the funeral coach for Archduke Franz Ferdinand, whose murder in Sarajevo was the event which sparked off World War I, was manufactured by Lohner-Werke.
-Over 300 Lohner–Porsche vehicles were sold through 1906.
+Over 300 Lohner–Porsche vehicles were sold up to 1906.

 In addition to custom coachworks, Lohner supported Porsche's continued racing efforts.
 Several Austrian land speed records were set, with a top speed eventually achieving 37 mi/h with Porsche at the wheel.
 It was victorious in a number of motorsport events including the Exelberg-Rally in 1901.
 With both drivetrain engineering excellence in Lohner's custom coaches and motorsport experience, Porsche won the 1905 Potting Prize as Austria's most outstanding automotive engineer.
-In 1906, Porsche was snapped up by Austro-Daimler as chief designer.
+In 1906, Porsche was employed by Austro-Daimler as chief designer.
 Jacob Lohner said at the time: "He is very young, but is a man with a big career before him.
 You will hear of him again."

 The Lohner–Porsche's design was studied by Boeing and NASA to create the Apollo program's Lunar Roving Vehicle.
 Many of its design principles were mirrored in the Rover's design.
-The series hybrid concept underpins many modern railway locomotives, and interest in series hybrid automobiles is growing rapidly.
+The series hybrid concept underpins many modern railway locomotives.